lukestein/tfhtech/raspberrypi/README.md

 [Homepage](https://obs.ninja)

-We need to set a few Chromium flags to ensure the pi relies on hardware-accelerated decoding to the degree possible.
+We need to set a few Chromium flags to ensure the Pi relies on hardware-accelerated decoding to the degree possible.
 Open the Chromium browser, and enable the following options:
 * `chrome://flags/#ignore-gpu-blocklist`
 * `chrome://flags/#enable-accelerated-video-decode`
 * `chrome://flags/#enable-gpu-rasterization`